Author Guidelines for Infancia y Aprendizaje

 In the initial submission, author must follow the indications shown in the document linked below:

 The complete manuscript must not exceed 7,000 words or 44,000 characters including spaces, title, abstract, keywords, references, tables, figures and annexes.
-In the case of manuscripts particularly interesting and relevant to the journal (methodologically and/or theoretically), this limitation can be extended up to 10,000 words (62,000 characters with spaces).

 Should any problem or question arise involving manuscript submission, the author may write via e-mail to: